Simple Outlier App - Declarative API#

 outliers = np.abs(residual) > std * sigma

-Now, let’s implement the declarative API approach:
+Now, let’s implement the declarative API approach using a Parameterized class:

 class RoomOccupancy(param.Parameterized):